pwang00/pietcc/Compiler.md

 }
 ```

-but if the runtime evaluator were to stop after a certain number of steps, we would have
+but if the evaluator were to stop after a certain number of steps, we would have

 ```
 define i64 @main() {